craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/profile/admin/index.rst

 Crafter Profile Admin Console consists of a single WAR file, with a dependency on access to Crafter Profile.
-This web application provides a simple way to manage all data related to tenants and profiles without the need to call the :ref:`newIa-crafter-profile-api` directly.
+This web application provides a simple way to manage all data related to tenants and profiles without the need to call the :ref:`crafter-profile-api` directly.

 ------------
 Installation